IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

             partition : getChannel() ;
     }
 </code></pre>

+[Sam:  Anything we should discuss here?  strange that we are pointing to a sample, without really talking about why people should look at this.]

 If you would like to consume in parallel within a consistent region, check out this <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaConsistentRegionConsumerParallel">KafkaConsistentRegionConsumerParallel sample</a>.